 - Getting yourself mentally ready with this little bit of prep is worth it!

-All of these strategies and tips will help you focus and hopefully, help you score significantly higher on your PSAT!
+These strategies and tips will help you focus and, hopefully, help you score significantly higher on your PSAT!

-Unlike SAT scores, PSAT scores take a lot longer to be returned to you.
+Unlike SAT scores, PSAT scores take much longer to return to you.
 Normally you can get your SAT scores pretty quickly (2 to 4 weeks on average).
-The PSAT is run differently and it often will take more than two months to get your scores back.
+The PSAT is run differently, and it often will take more than two months to get your scores back.

-Rather than sit around and wait for your score, make certain you take a practice ACT test and even a practice SAT test to see how you do.
+Rather than sit around and wait for your score, make certain you take a practice ACT, and even a practice SAT to see how you do.
 Many students have a preference for one test over the other.
-You can use this time before you get your PSAT scores back to practice on a real SAT exam or ACT tests.
+You can use this time before you get your PSAT scores back to practice on a real SAT or ACT.

 Question: Is there a penalty for a wrong answer?